Punjab Rescue 1122 Jobs PTS Test MCQs Simple Solved Papers 2023

 Endocrinology: Endocrinology is the branch of physiology and medicine concerned with endocrine glands and hormones.

-MusculoSkeletal system: The musculoskeletal system provides form, support, stability, and movement to the body.
+Musculoskeletal system: The musculoskeletal system provides form, support, stability, and movement to the body.
 It is made up of the bones of the skeleton, muscles, cartilage, tendons, ligaments, joints, and other connective tissue that supports and binds tissues and organs together.

 Reproductive system: The reproductive system or genital system is a system of sex organs within an organism that works together for the purpose of sexual reproduction.
 Many non-living substances such as fluids, hormones, and pheromones are also important accessories to the reproductive system.